DEPARTMENT OF SOCIOLOGY & CRIMINOLOGY

-The Sociology & Criminology Department is one of the most productive departments in the country for generating new scholarly investigations in Environmental Sociology, Political Sociology, Sociology of Race and Ethnicity, Sociology of Development, Sociology of Gender, Sociology of Health, Population Studies and Criminology.
+The Department of Sociology & Criminology is recognized as one of the most prolific in the country, consistently producing pioneering scholarly research across a broad spectrum of disciplines, including Environmental Sociology, Political Sociology, Sociology of Race and Ethnicity, Sociology of Development, Sociology of Gender, Sociology of Health, Population Studies, and Criminology.

 Undergraduate Programs